jonaskahn/cadence/docs/plugins/first-plugin.md

 - Keep `create_agent()` static
 - Keep tools simple and well documented
 - Add `health_check()` if your plugin uses external services

+---

+Looking to distribute your plugin without file system access?
+See **[Plugin Upload Feature](upload-feature.md)** to package as `name-version.zip` and install via UI/API.